learn-co-curriculum/react-hooks-state-and-events-lab/README.md

 We got a new job!
 Woo!
 This time, we're a judge for Guinness World Records.
 We're no ordinary judge, however — we're a _modern day_ judge.
 We do things using _computers_.
 Instead of using those old, clunky clickity-things to count stuff for world records, we'll write our very own digital clicker!

 1. In the `components/DigitalClicker.js` file, create a `DigitalClicker` React component.
-2. This component has a state property called `timesClicked`, that is initially defined as 0.
+2. This component has an initial state property called `timesClicked`, that is initially defined as 0.
 3. The component renders out a button with a label that shows the `timesClicked` value.
 This means that at the start, your button should just say `0`.
 4. Whenever the button is clicked, update the state by incrementing the `timesClicked` by 1.